 The right module in the User Composition chart control panel functions analogous to the right panel in an Event Segmentation chart.
 You can read more about how to compare user segments here.
 The bottom module allows you to select between "Most Recent Value", "All Values", and "Cross Property Values".
 See the below sections for more information.

 Note: User Composition charts created and/or saved before January 31, 2017 are computed using "All Values".

 Most Recent Value

 "Most Recent Value" will only take the user's most recent value into account (from the most recent active event) and the chart will represent a mutually exclusive count.
 For example, users that fall into the 'San Francisco' bucket here are users that most recently had '[Amplitude] City' = 'San Francisco'.
 In this chart, we are looking at the User Composition of 306k users.

-"All Values" will count a user in multiple buckets if they had multiple values for that property in the specified time range.
+"All Values" will count a user in multiple buckets if they had multiple values for that property (on active events) in the specified time range.
 For example, if in the last 30 days I was in both San Francisco and Vancouver, then I would show up in both buckets in the following chart.
 "All Values" will therefore not necessarily be mutually exclusive as users can change property values during the time range selected.
 The number in the center represents the sum of users in each set.

 Cross Property Values

 If "Cross Property Values" is selected, this will show sets of properties users have had within the time range selected (on active events).
 These buckets will be mutually exclusive and users can only fall into one bucket.
 This is useful to see for example, how users are using your product across different platforms.
 The following chart shows that most of our users are using our product either on Web only or on Web and iOS.

 You can also compare up to 2 different segments side-by-side.
 To do this, use the "+Segment" button to add another segment.
 For example, in this chart we are comparing our iOS users to our Android users.